 Saint John Henry Newman Award for Academic Excellence

-Established in 2019 by the Academic Senate in honour of the college’s fiftieth anniversary and also in recognition of the pending canonisation of our college’s namesake, Blessed John Henry Cardinal Newman.
+Established in 2019 by the Academic Senate in honour of the college’s fiftieth anniversary and also in recognition of of our patron, Saint John Henry Newman.
 Conferral is noted on the recipient’s permanent academic record.

 The Saint John Henry Newman Award for Academic Excellence is presented annually at the Convocation Ceremony to a student graduating from either the Master of Theological Studies or Master of Divinity Program.